(a) Basis of preparation

 As permitted under IFRS 1, the provisions of this accounting policy have not been applied to equity-settled grants made on or before 7 November 2002, or awards granted after that date but which had vested prior to 1 January 2005.

 (n) Cash and cash equivalents

 For the purposes of the cash flow statement, cash and cash equivalents comprise balances with less than 90 days maturity from the date of acquisition and which are highly liquid and subject to an insignificant risk of changes in value.
-This includes: cash and balances with central banks, treasury bills and other eligible bills, amounts due from other banks and trading securities.
-It excludes cash balances held for investment purposes.
+This includes: cash and balances with Central Banks, treasury bills and other eligible bills, amounts due from other banks and trading securities.
+It excludes cash balances held in policyholder investment portfolios.

 (o) Other provisions